-Bluetooth speakers around the $100 range tend to be the hardest to shop for.
-Most people don’t mind if a speaker that costs less than $20 breaks because it was “good enough” while it lasted.
+Bluetooth speakers under $100 are hard to shop for.
+Most people don’t mind if a speaker that costs less than $20 breaks, because it was “good enough” while it lasted.
 You might even be able to afford replacing it.
 But the point of no return is when you spend $100.
-It starts to become more of an investment than just a mere accessory for your phone.
-Bluetooth speakers under $100 need to be more than just good enough, they need to be great.
+It starts to become more of an investment, rather than a mere accessory for your phone.
+Bluetooth speakers under $100 need to be more than good enough; they need to be great.

-You expect there to be a certain level of durability and quality to the product, as you should.
-These aren’t cheap and though they’re not the most expensive or best sounding speakers you’ll ever hear, you still want to get your money’s worth.
-This list has a speaker for everyone, with a few staples and some you might not have heard of.
+As you should expect for this price-point, there needs to be a certain level of durability and quality to the product.
+These aren’t cheap, and though they’re not the most expensive or best sounding speakers you’ll ever hear, you still want to get your money’s worth.
+This list has a speaker for everyone, including a few staples and some you might not have heard of.
 But if it made this list, it deserves to be here.

 JBL Flip 4Full Review